leontabak/neighborhood/README.md

   * Do one or more of the following:
     * Click on one of the names in the array of buttons.
     * Click on one of the markers (push pins) on the map.
-    * Change the range of years in the search boxes.
+    * Change (edit) the range of years in the search boxes.
+      A year must be a positive four digit decimal integer.
+      The first year must be less than or equal to the second year.
     * Click on the HIDE CONTROLS/SHOW CONTROLS button.
       Hiding the controls (the buttons and search fields) makes more of the map visible.